JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

-It is triggered when a meeting is locked by the host
+It is triggered when a meeting is locked by the host.

 **Declaration**